PhiliPdB/pong/README.md

 pong
 ====

-This is mine creation of pong
+This is my creation of pong